 Continue reading for an explanation of why Welsh DNA is sometimes difficult to separate from geographically close regions.

-Why is Wales included with Ireland and Scotland on ethnicity estimates?
+Why is Wales included with Ireland and Scotland on some ethnicity estimates?

 The western part of the British Isles, which includes the part of island of Britain and the entire island of Ireland, were populated initially by six distinct Celtic groups.
 These groups each settled in different regions: